UNIFY Accelerating people-centered smart cities

 • A non-profit business model, funded by the United Nations, would be more feasible than subscription-based models in many regions of the world.

-• The knowledge archive should be jointly managed by both partners and officials.
+• The knowledge archive should be jointly managed by both partners and officials and could by supported by AI mid-term.

 • “I think you've positioned it pretty well, around employability, sustainability, and connections.”